Best Magnesium for Sleep

 There are several forms of magnesium that are beneficial to your sleep, but which is the overall best magnesium supplement for sleep?
 Magnesium glycinate is effective in improving the amount and quality of sleep, and this is one of the few supplements that doesn’t have as many side effects.

-That’s why at Remrise, we use a rotation of natural sleep aids to ensure you never build a tolerance to any given ingredient.
-In the Remrise rotation you’ll only use Magnesium glycinate twice per week.
+That’s why at Remrise, we use a formulation of natural sleep-inducing ingredients and zero melatonin to ensure you never build a tolerance to any one ingredient.

 Magnesium and sleep